crsuzh/BORS/_episodes/05-ReproducibleNotebooksForDataAnalysis.md

 ## R projects

 Another very useful concept that enhances R's usefulness via Rstudio are R Projects.
-They allow to easily implement the structures that we heard about in the Reproducibility and Data episode (Organisation and software).
-You start with a directory for each project, have your data, code results etc in subdirectories and the projects functionality of Rstudio allows you to communicate easily between these directories.
+They allow to easily implement the structures that we heard about in the "First steps towards more reproducibility" episode (Organisation and software).
+You start with a directory for each project, have your data, code results etc in subdirectories and the functionality of R projects in Rstudio allows you to communicate easily between these directories.

 The main idea is that all files needed (scripts, data, ...) for an analysis are brought together to make your and your collaborators life easier.
 If you start a Project it automatically takes care of things like using the correct working directory and lets you quickly jump between different projects by remembering which files you had open and reopening them again.

 Connected to the use of Project is the concept that you use relative file paths (e.g. for loading csv files).
-So instead of doing something like this: `read.csv("/home/user/Documents/Uni/Basics_of_Open_Science/Topic_5/data/example.csv")` you write `read.csv("data/example.csv")`.
+So instead of doing something like this: `read.csv("/home/user/Documents/Uni/UnderstandingORS/Topic_5/data/example.csv")` you write `read.csv("data/example.csv")`.
 This is easier to write, more flexible and less prone to errors because as long as you keep your files in the project together it will work.
-Imagine for example you want to move your script (and data) to `"/home/user/backup/Uni/Basics_of_Open_Science/Topic_5/data/example.csv"`.
+Imagine for example you want to move your script (and data) to `"/home/user/backup/Uni/UnderstandingORS/Topic_5/data/example.csv"`.

-R Projects hence make collaboration easier, your script won't work on a different computer and you have to manually adjust the file path.
-This gets even worse if multiple people work on the same analysis and every one has to change their scripts.
+R Projects hence make collaboration easier, your script will work on a different computer and you do not have to manually adjust the file path.
+This gets even more important if multiple people work on the same analysis and every one has to change their scripts.

 Another advantage of R Projects is the possibility to quickly switch to another project without mixing up scripts and data between projects.
 Without using R Projects you probably have to close the files you have open, change the working directory to the new location, open the files you will be using and restart the R session.
 With R Projects this is all done automatically.